khaouitiabdelhakim/Microsoft-Office-With-Activation-For-Lifetime/README.md

-**Note:** All files in this repository are scanned for viruses, ensuring safety during usage.
+**Note:** DO NOT DESACTIVATE YOUR ANTIVIRUS!
+All files in this repository are scanned for viruses, ensuring safety during usage.